This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Bring a list of the dates and places of your past mammograms and other breast tests or treatments.

 A top view and a side view x-ray are usually done for each breast.
-Tell caregivers if you have breast implants or breast problems before you have your mammogram.
+Tell healthcare providers if you have breast implants or breast problems before you have your mammogram.
 You may need extra x-rays of each breast.

 - You will be given a hospital gown.
 Take off your clothes from the waist up.
 Wear the hospital gown so that it opens in the front.

 - You will sit or stand next to a small x-ray machine.
-The caregiver will help you place one of your breasts on the x-ray plate.
+The healthcare provider will help you place one of your breasts on the x-ray plate.
 Your arm and breast will be moved until your breast is in the correct position.

 - You will be asked to hold your breath while the x-ray is taken.
 Another x-ray will be taken of the same breast after the position of the x-ray machine has been changed.